-To figure the gain to report, use the fair market value (FMV) of the buyer's installment obligation which represents the buyer's debt to you.
-Notes, mortgages, and land contracts are examples of obligations that are included at
+To figure the amount of gain to report, use the fair market value (FMV) of the buyer's installment obligation that represents the buyer's debt to you.
+Notes, mortgages, and land contracts are examples of obligations that are included at FMV.